-Net change in fund balances-total governmental funds (page 12)

-Certain revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.

-The issuance of long-term debt and activity recognized related to certain deferred inflows of resources provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction; however, has any effect on net position.
+Amounts reported for governmental activities in the statement of activities (page 9) are different beca use: Net change in fund balances-total governmental funds (page 12) \$ (150,346) Certain revenues are not recognized in the governmental funds because they are not available soon enough after year-end to pay for the current period's expenditures.
+On the statement of activities, however, revenue is recognized regardless of when it's collected.
+(222,534) Revenues related to the deferred gain on refunding reported in the statement of activities do not provide current financial resources and, therefore, are not reported in the governmental funds.
+206,431 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and the related items is as follows:

-Change in accrued interest payable \$ 23,650 Accreted interest on subordinate turbo CABs (1,009,988) Principal repayments on tobacco settlement bonds 4,385,000 Amortization of premium 145,418 Amortization of gain on refunding 206,431 3,750,511 Change in net position of governmental activities \$ 627,737
+The net effect of these differences in the treatment of long-term debt and the related items is as follows: Change in accrued interest payable \$8,281 Principal repayments on Tobacco Settlement Bonds payable 1,325,000 Amortization of premium on Tobacco Settlement Bonds payable 145,418 Accreted interest on Subordinate Turbo CABs payable (1,216,655) 262,044